ronsiralak/AllWorkEGCO1st/README.md

 # AllWorkEGCO1st
-all home work &amp; assignment
+All assignment in 1st EGCO